-5. Eligibility for licence.-An application for issue of a licence under this Act shall only be considered from a person after due verification of his antecedents.
+An application for issue of a licence under this Act shall only be considered from a person after due verification of his antecedents.

-6. Persons not eligible for licence.-(1) A person shall not be considered for issue of a licence under this Act, if he has been-
+(1) A person shall not be considered for issue of a licence under this Act, if he has been-

-(a) convicted of an offence in connection with promotion, formation or management of a company (any fraud or misfeasance committed by him in relation to the company), including an undischarged insolvent; or
+(a) Convicted of an offence in connection with promotion, formation or management of a company (any fraud or misfeasance committed by him in relation to the company), including an undischarged insolvent; or

-(b) convicted by a competent court for an offence, the prescribed punishment for which is imprisonment of not less than two years; or
+(b) Convicted by a competent court for an offence, the prescribed punishment for which is imprisonment of not less than two years; or

-(c) keeping links with any organisation or association which is banned under any law on account of their activities which pose threat to national security or public order or there is information about such a person indulging in activities which are prejudicial to national security or public order; or
+(c) Keeping links with any organisation or association which is banned under any law on account of their activities which pose threat to national security or public order or there is information about such a person indulging in activities which are prejudicial to national security or public order; or

-(d) dismissed or removed from Government service on grounds of misconduct or moral turpitude.
+(d) Dismissed or removed from Government service on grounds of misconduct or moral turpitude.

 (2) A company, firm or an association of persons shall not be considered for issue of a licence under this Act, if, it is not registered in India, or having a proprietor or a majority shareholder, partner or director, who is not a citizen of India.

-7. Application for grant of licence.-(1) An application for grant of licence to a private security agency shall be made to the Controlling Authority in such form as may be prescribed.
+(1) An application for grant of licence to a private security agency shall be made to the Controlling Authority in such form as may be prescribed.

-(2) The applicant shall submit an affidavit incorporating the details in relation to the provisions contained in section 6, ensure the availability of the training for its private security guards and supervisors required under sub-section (2) of section 9, fulfilment of conditions under section 11 and of cases registered with police or pending in a court of law involving the applicant.
+(2) The applicant shall submit an affidavit incorporating the details in relation to the provisions contained in section 6, ensure the availability of the training for its private security guards and supervisors required under sub-section (2) of section 9, fulfillment of conditions under section 11 and of cases registered with police or pending in a court of law involving the applicant.

-(3) Every application under sub-section (1) shall be accompanied by a fee of-
+(3) Every application under sub-section (1)shall be accompanied by a fee of-

-(a) rupees five thousand if the private security agency is operating in one district of a State;
+(a) Rupees five thousand if the private security agency is operating in one district of a State;

-(b) rupees ten thousand if the agency is operating in more than one but up to five districts of a State; and
+(b) Rupees ten thousand if the agency is operating in more than one but up to five districts of a State; and

-(c) rupees twenty-five thousand if it is operating in the whole State.
+(c) Rupees twenty-five thousand if it is operating in the whole State.